 I’ve read aloud with my eldest daughter since she was a tiny newborn.
 She’s now almost eleven, and a voracious, independent reader.
 However, we still make time to read aloud together regularly.
 Why?
 Well, for me, it offers an easy way to maintain a genuine connection with my busy kid.
 That time hanging out together is precious for maintaining trust and open communication.

-Unfortunately, the number of parents who say it's important to read aloud with their child drops dramatically as the child reaches the tween years, according to the Scholastic Kids & Family Reading Report (7th Edition).
+Unfortunately, the number of parents who say it's important to read aloud with their child drops dramatically as the child reaches the tween years, according to the 7th edition of the Scholastic Kids & Family Reading Report.
 When asked why, parents most commonly cite the fact that children "can read on their own."
 But older kids like my daughter treasure read-aloud time with their parents, too.
 Eighty-five percent of children ages 6-14 who have been read aloud to said they loved it.

 Naturally, read-aloud time with my 11-year-old looks very different now compared to when she was a wriggly toddler.
 For one, our reading material is a lot more substantial (it must be something we both enjoy).
 Also, I don’t always have to do all of the actual reading — we often take turns reading pages aloud which is a valuable way for me to hear how she’s doing with her reading.
 Plus, there are (at least) three other, key benefits to reading aloud with your older child: